A few minutes every morning is all you need.

 If you’re looking for a Korean restaurant to check out this weekend, we’ve got you covered.
-The immense increase in Korean pop’s (K-pop) popularity is drawing attention toward Korean culture worldwide.
-Sure, K-pop and Korean dramas are cool, but there’s no denying the delicious appeal of Korean food.
+The immense increase in Korean pop’s (K-pop) popularity is drawing attention to Korean culture worldwide.
+Sure, K-pop and Korean dramas are cool, but there’s no denying the delicious lure of the country's cuisine.

 Hong Kong is no exception when it comes to falling for Korean BBQ, Bibimbap, kimchi and other Korean staples.
 From basic – yet essential – dishes to the drool-worthy foods seen in K-dramas, you can find a Korean restaurant in Hong Kong that replicates both the flavors and atmosphere of restaurants in Korea.
 If you aren’t sure which Korean restaurant to check out, we’ve curated a list (in no particular order) of the best options in Hong Kong.